rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 ---
-title: Writing my own video editor software
+title: 'DRAFT: Writing my own video editor'
-date: 2023-07-04
+date: 2023-07-05
 tags: rlvideo,draft
 ---

+**This is a work in progress that will change.
+Like to see it finished?
+Let me know by sending me an email.**

 ## TODO